 There are an estimated one million horses, ponies and donkeys in the UK.
 The vast majority of these animals are much loved and well cared for.
 Sadly, there are cases where horses are neglected intentionally but in the majority of welfare cases, horses become a concern due to the owner’s lack of knowledge.
-The BHS has a dedicated team of volunteer Welfare Officers who work tirelessly to improve the lives of horses and prevent equine suffering.
+The BHS has a dedicated team of volunteer Welfare Advisers who work tirelessly to improve the lives of horses and prevent equine suffering.

 All horses are individuals, so their specific needs vary.
 There are also many different ways of keeping horses.
 Frequently, someone may not like the way that others care for their animals but if the horses’ needs are being met, then there may not be any cause for concern about their welfare.

 Below we have listed some of the main reasons why horses may become a welfare concern.
 Details on how to report a horse(s) to us are available on Reporting a Welfare Concern.
 However, the list below is not exhaustive and if you have any uncertainties about a horse, please don’t hesitate to contact our Welfare team in confidence.
-Please be aware that all of our Welfare Officers are volunteers and on this basis we are not able to guarantee an immediate visit in the event of a genuine welfare emergency.
+Please be aware that all of our Welfare Advisers are volunteers and on this basis we are not able to guarantee an immediate visit in the event of a genuine welfare emergency.

 Stray horse on the road